demidovakatya/courses/README.md

 # Getting and Clearing Data Course Project

-This is a repo for the course project for the 'Getting and Clearing Data' course at Coursera.
+This is a repo for the course project to ['Getting and Clearing Data' course](https://class.coursera.org/getdata-033/) at [Coursera](https://www.coursera.org/).
 The purpose of this project is to demonstrate one's ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

 This repo contains: